Capital Region Insurance Agency

-Capital Region Insurance Agency (CRIA) is an award-winning, independent insurance agency located just outside of Pennsylvania’s capital.
-We offer residents and businesses of Pennsylvania and 12 nearby states quality insurance solutions and financial services through our team of educated professionals that are always ready to educate and assist clients by finding the most appropriate coverage possible.
+Capital Region Insurance Agency (CRIA) is an award-winning, independent insurance agency located along the Susquehanna river facing the Harrisburg Capitol.
+We offer individuals, families, and businesses of Pennsylvania and 18 nearby states high quality insurance solutions and financial services through our team of educated professionals that are always ready to educate and assist clients by finding the most appropriate coverage possible.

 Get Your Insurance Quote

 As an independent agency, we are here to help you find the right coverage.

 The Advantage of an Independent Agency Working for You